 We know from trials that having cetuximab with chemotherapy makes chemotherapy work better.
 So researchers are looking at the best way of combining cetuximab with chemotherapy.
 You can find trials looking at cetuximab for bowel cancer on our clinical trials database.
 Choose 'bowel cancer' from the dropdown list of cancer types and type 'cetuximab' into the search box.
 We have described some of these trials briefly below.

 The COIN-B trial is looking at standard chemotherapy with cetuximab.
 Doctors want to see if it helps as a first treatment for people with bowel cancer that has spread.
 The aim of this trial is to find out if it is best to have cetuximab continuously, or to have it in 12 week courses with breaks in between.

-The E-SCOUT trial is looking at combining cetuximab with the chemotherapy drugs irinotecan, oxaliplatin and Tegafur with uracil (UFT).
+The E-SCOUT trial is looking at combining cetuximab with chemotherapy.
 The people taking part in this trial have bowel cancer that has spread locally or to other parts of the body (metastatic).